 Step #4.
-Upload your ebook to your storefront
+Upload your ebook to your product page

-Your next step to converting your blog readers to ebook purchasers is to upload your ebook to your online storefront.
+Your next step to converting your blog readers to ebook purchasers is to upload your ebook to your product page.

 - You get to keep most of your profits when you sell on your own site.

 - You don’t have to wait for your payments to come through on a third party’s terms.

 - You have more flexibility, independence, and control over your brand overall.

 With an all-in-one platform uploading your ebook to your website is a cinch.
 You simply head to your “Products” menu and click “New product”.

 A modal pops up where you can select “Digital download” and enter your ebook name and description.
 Once you’re done with that, click “Create & continue”.

 Then add your ebook file by clicking the right “Add files” button.